sayyadirfanali/Myna/README.md

 ## Credits
 Myna is an improved version of an earlier font [Hera](https://github.com/sayyadirfanali/Hera.git) which was inspired by many many beautiful and popular open-source monospace fonts including Source Code Pro, Fira Mono, Inconsolata, Plex Mono, Office Code Pro, Anonymous Pro.
 More details can be found on the Hera repository.

+## Improvements
+Myna is a very simple font with no styling, no ligatures, and is designed to be used in every terminal.
+However, if you want the shape of some glyph to be changed or some new non-ASCII glyph to be added please feel free to open issues if you want to add some changes.